-This is not an exhaustive list and intended only as a guide.
+This list is intended as a guide and is not exhaustive.
 Other research activities will be considered.

 Pilot studies are eligible but larger studies investigating either basic or applied science are unlikely to be achievable within the funding available, and are more suited to an application for an Equine Veterinary Research Project via the Equine Grants System (EGS).